34 SPRING BREAK SAFETY TIPS FOR COLLEGE STUDENTS, FAMILIES, AND SOLO TRAVELERS (2026 UPDATE)

 - Eyes forward, not skyward

-- Research local customs and dress codes before you travel (for instance, St. Peter’s Basilica in Rome will turn you away if you have bare shoulders or legs, and modest dress is recommended for travelers to the UAE)
+- Research local customs and dress codes before you travel (for instance, St. Peter’s Basilica in Rome will turn you away if you have bare shoulders or legs, and modest dress is recommended in the UAE)

 - Dress conservatively and leave the flash home